9 Key Food and Beverage Industry Trends (2022-2025)

-A plant-based diet has been shown to have numerous health benefits, such as reducing inflammation, supporting the immune system, and reducing the risk of cancer, diabetes, and other illnesses.
+A plant-based diet has been shown to have numerous potential health benefits, such as reducing inflammation, and reducing the risk of cancer, diabetes, and other illnesses.

-Sales of plant-based foods in grocery stores are growing almost twice as fast as overall food sales—at a rate of 27% in the past year.
+Sales of plant-based foods in grocery stores are growing almost twice as fast as overall food sales—at a rate of 27% in 2020.